KarthikDevadiga001/Spring-security-authorization-API/README.md

 # Spring-security-authorization-API

-A clean, modular Spring Boot-based authorization system using BCrypt encoder and JWT tokens.
+A clean, modular Spring Boot-based custom role based authorization system using BCrypt encoder and JWT tokens.
 Designed for extensibility and security, without OAuth dependencies.

 ---